fiji-hpc/hpc-datastore/doc/DESCRIPTION.md

 The top-level folder `0` refers to a version of this dataset (explained below).

 ## Chunks
-One ``physical'' image (i.e., at one particular time point, at one particular channel, angle and resolution level) is stored as multiple 3D blocks which we call *chunks*.
+One "physical" image (i.e., at one particular time point, at one particular channel, angle and resolution level) is stored as multiple 3D blocks which we call *chunks*.
 The chunk is contiguous 3D volume.
-The size (lengths along all each dimension) of all chunks is fixed within the resolution level with the exception of the ``upper-border'' blocks that can be shorter in any dimension.
+The size (lengths along all each dimension) of all chunks is fixed within the resolution level with the exception of the "upper-border" blocks that can be shorter in any dimension.
-The chunks ``factor'' the original image, that said, no two chunks have non-empty intersection yet union of all chunks makes up the image completely.
+The chunks "factor" the original image, that said, no two chunks have non-empty intersection yet union of all chunks makes up the image completely.
 Chunks are in principle synonyms to image blocks, tiles or ROIs.